reisir/settings/README.md

 Settings is a Rainmeter skin that generates settings skins for other Rainmeter skins.

+# Disclaimer

+### :warning: When you use the generator, all .inc,.ini and "RainRGB4RunCommand.exe" files in "yourskin\settings" are deleted and replaced :warning:

+# Using Settings

-## Basic usage
+## Pre-requisites

-1. Read the [quick-start guide](https://github.com/sceleri/settings/wiki) on how to format the generated skin.
-Settings will not work if you don't format your variable file correctly.
-2. Format your variable file.
+ * Format your variable file with [RainDoc](https://github.com/sceleri/settings/wiki/RainDoc-syntax) syntax.
+   * Check out the [quick-start guide](https://github.com/sceleri/settings/wiki) for a guide and example of a simple variable file.

+## Generating settings skins

-3. Drag & Drop your variable file on the generator skin.
+ 1. Drag & Drop your formatted variable file on the generator skin.
-4. Click on Generate.
+ 2. Click on Generate.
-5. Click on "Open skin".
-6. Test that the generated skin works and is actually changing the variables.
-   * You have to refresh your skin manually after changing variables with Settings.
-7. Move the folder called "settings" from `Skins\Settings` to `Skins\YourSkin`.
-8. Right click the Rainmeter tray icon and Refresh all.

-Steps 4-8 will be combined into one step in a later release.
+   * This deletes files in "yourskin\settings".
+Including any skins you had there or modifications you made to an earlier generated skin.

 ## TO-DO for release:
  - [x] Update RainDoc wiki to new Pipe syntax